 Locusts plague the earth, but Christians are protected by God’s good grace

 When the seventh seal was broken, seven angels were given trumpets to sound.
-The first four trumpets cause much havoc including hail and fire mixed with blood, a huge mountain thrown into the sea, a blazing star fallen on earth, and a third of the sky darkened.
-There are three more “woes” remaining – and they will be especially horrific.
+The first four trumpets cause much havoc, including hail and fire mixed with blood, a huge mountain thrown into the sea, a blazing star falling on earth, and a third of the sky darkened.
+Three more “woes” remain – and they will be especially horrific.

 The first woe (of the “three woes”) is initiated by a trumpet blast sounded by the fifth angel.
-As a result, a swarm of apocalyptic locusts are released upon earth.
+As a result, a swarm of apocalyptic locusts is released upon Earth.
 It’s important to note the exception to the destruction released by the fifth trumpet.
-The swarming locusts are only allowed to harm those people who do not have the seal of God on their foreheads.
+The swarming locusts are only allowed to harm those who do not have the seal of God on their foreheads.
 Although destruction will run rampant on earth, Christians will be protected from the wrath by God’s saving grace.

 Additional thoughts and considerations